Digital Technology Study

 Our research strategy consists of the NCPC Digital Health Tool survey and focus groups of primary care clinicians working in the states of interest.
 We will also be conducting key informant interviews with policymakers, leadership, administrators, and staff in small practices and rural hospitals and conducting an environmental scan of the policy and system-level factors in each state to identify the facilitators and barriers to utilization of digital health tools in practice.

-DIGITAL HEALTH TOOLS STUDY: MATERIALS
+DIGITAL HEALTH TOOLS STUDY FINDINGS

 Leadership Roundtable Briefs